stadium-software/popups/README.md

 ### Popup Headers
 Neatly styled popup titles can be added by:
 1. Adding a *Label* control as the first control into a popup *Container*
-2. Adding the class "stadium-popup-header" to the pabel
+2. Adding the class "stadium-popup-header" to the *Label*

 # FullPage Popup
 The full-page popup method makes complete pages appear to be popups.
 These pages use a Template that is styled to appear to be a popup.
 Use this method when pages become difficult to develop or maintain.